ElinaFF/PICO/installation.md

 The PICO is a tool that must be installed on a computer or a server.
 The visual interface is made with Dash from Plotly and can be opened in the majority of web browser.
 It is compatible with Linux, Mac and Windows.

-The simplest way to install is using PyPI[https://pypi.org/project/medic-ml/].
-The PICO is also available with Docker[https://hub.docker.com/r/elinaff/medic].
+The simplest way to install is using the <a href="https://pypi.org/project/pico-ml/">PyPI package</a>.
+The PICO is also available with <a href="https://hub.docker.com/r/elinaff/pico">Docker</a>.
 It requires Python <3.13, >=3.8.

 * toc